carlossolis2706/Tech-Writer-Portfolio/README.md

-# ✨ Welcome to my page! ✨
+# ✨ Welcome to my Tech Writer Portfolio! ✨

-# Carlos Solis Tech Writer Portfolio.

-## 👩🏻‍💻 About me
-Thank you for your interest and for taking the time to review my technical writing portfolio.
+## 👩🏻‍💻 Thank you for your interest and for taking the time to review my technical writing portfolio.

 Here's some information about me: Over five years of experience as an Application Development Analyst IV in English and French from September 2017 to April 2023, one of my key roles includes the creation of knowledge bases, catering to both my team members and end users.
 I played a pioneering role in shaping the optimal organization and accessibility of our knowledge base.
 This effort was made by the need to organize the information we managed, considering the wide variety of technologies we utilized.